mgd1984/reactlllm/README.md

 Follow these steps to install and run the app:

 1. Clone the repository: `git clone https://github.com/mgd1984/reactlllm.git`
-2. Navigate to the project directory: `cd reactllm`
+2. Navigate to the project directory: `cd reactlllm`
 3. Install the dependencies: `npm install`